BedoKharboutli/Time-tracker-App/README.md

-# Time Tracker React Native App
+# TidKoll React Native App

 A beautiful and functional time tracking mobile application built with React Native and Expo, converted from Stitch design files.